This Walnut Meringue Cake With Chocolate Mousse is a decadent, elegant, and delicious cake that will win your heart forever.

 A few tips about the mirror glaze

-This is a glaze that used to be made only in professional kitchens, but in the last few years, people started to make it at home as well, and it suddenly became a trend.
+This glaze used to be made only in professional kitchens, but in the last few years, people started making it at home as well, and it suddenly became a trend.
+Do not be afraid to make it, but make sure you read the instructions and follow them step by step.

 Make sure you cool down the glaze to the right temperature(read the recipe card).
-You will need a thermometer for this step.

 You cannot pour warm glaze over a frozen cake.
 If the glaze is too cold, it will harden right away because of the gelatin.
+If it is too warm, it will melt the surface of the cake, causing a mess.

 Here is the exact cake I made on a different occasion.